Matrix calculation with NumPy

 (array([3, 5, 6]),)

-Functions can be used to search, for example, if we want to find in which positions the values are even.
+Functions can be used to search, for example, if we want to find the positions where the values are even.

 arr = np.array([1, 2, 3, 4, 5, 6, 7, 8])